Modern Slavery Statement

 Material business risks are regularly recorded, assessed and followed up with the required countermeasures as part of the quarterly risk process.
 Control activities are carried out within the annual standard ICS process to minimise litigation risks in material business processes at the Volkswagen Group and are tested for their effectiveness.
 A standardised risk catalogue is used for this which includes clearly defined control targets.
 These activities include checks on the specific content of agreements (incl. requirements regarding human rights) in the supply chain and compliance with legal and in-house specifications regarding human rights in the standard ICS.
 Reports are sent to the brand and Group boards of management and the Audit Committee on a quarterly and annual basis or when the need arises.
 These reports can also contain risks and material weaknesses in the area of human rights if the degree of materiality for reporting is met.

 We have sustainably integrated the topic of business and human rights into the Group’s established compliance management system.
 All active controlled Group companies with their own employees take part in the standardized internal compliance risk management process.
-Group Compliance made risk assessments for the field of human rights for 805 companies around the world.
-This means that 100% of our controlled companies within the scope of compliance in a total of 82 countries were audited.
+In the case of non-controlled companies (e.g. with Chinese joint ventures), individual consideration with regard to the entire compliance management system (including human rights) is given in cooperation with the respective societies through the internal contact person of the Volkswagen Group.
+In these situations, we rely on the cooperation of these companies to support completion of the assessments.
+Volkswagen Financial Services AG has carried out and completed human rights risk assessments for Group companies worldwide.
+Group Compliance completed human rights risk assessments for our controlled companies within the scope of compliance.
 This risk analysis incorporates the results and risk assessments of the previous year.
-In the reporting year itself, 51 risk assessments were made of companies that were added to the scope of compliance from a total of 18 countries.
 This analysis assessed our business units’ human-rights risk situation and, as a result, we can allocate these to the low, medium and high categories.
 These companies were then given risk-specific measures.
 The measures must be implemented for all companies in the scope on the basis of their risk profile.
 The status of implementation of the respective measures is continuously monitored by the Group.
 In the reporting year, adjustments to the compliance risk management process were prepared in order to fully comply with the requirements of the German Supply Chain Due Diligence Act (LkSG), which entered into force on January 1, 2023.
 These adjustments were applied in 2023.

 Qualification of employees